rust-lang/rust/src/doc/guide.md

 # Tasks

+**NOTE**: this section is currently out of date and will be rewritten soon.

 Concurrency and parallelism are topics that are of increasing interest to a broad subsection of software developers.
 Modern computers are often multi-core, to the point that even embedded devices like cell phones have more than one